DamianSkrzypczak/Remus/README.md

 In upcoming releases Remus will also enable inclusion of other regulatory features.

-Remus is developed at [BTM](https://biostat.umed.pl), Medical Univeristy of Lodz, Poland.

 ### Installation of local instance of Remus

 ##### Installing dependencies: